bbc/vc2_conformance/docs/source/user_guide/encoder_testing.rst

 encoder is non-conformant to the VC-2 specification.

-The section below outlines the purpose of each test case and gives advice on what that case failing may indicate.
+The section below outlines the purpose of each test case and gives advice on what that case failing might indicate.

 .. _encoder-test-cases: